Oliver Perks' Wartime Blog Summaries

 - Leave for a week.

-- Preparing for D-Day (re-equipping, re-training and re-equipping with self-propelled guns).
+- January 1944: Preparing for D-Day (retraining and re-equipping with self-propelled guns).

-- Waterproofing course in Rhyll, and testing the tanks.
+- February 1944: Waterproofing course in Rhyll and testing the tanks.

 - OP Shermans, detonating fuse and a new dummy gun.

-- Run-and-shoot demonstration exercise at Studland fired in the wrong direction.
+- March 1944: Run-and-shoot exercise at Studland fired in the wrong direction.

 - Getting stuck in a bog with Major Gilbert Wells.